Vim must die and Emacs must not take its place

 My preferred text editor is Sublime.
 Atom is pretty good too, and I hear good things about VS Code.
 They're all proper, modern applications with tabs, menus, and so forth.
 They're powerful but accessible, making the common things easy and the rare things possible, like all good software should.

 Sometimes, though, I have to SSH into a remote machine and quickly edit the crontab file.
 Or I have to plug a keyboard and screen into a Raspberry Pi and edit the Wifi settings file.
-Or I make a Git commit and have to enter a commit messge.
+Or Git is also bad software, at least, in its command-line form. git should be seen as an API to program against, not something humans directly use. and have to enter a commit messge.
 And in those cases, I need a terminal-based text editor.
-And they’re all awful.
+And they're all awful.

-It’s easy to see how that works with a physical object: I know I can pour tea into a mug and hold the handle because it’s container-shaped, with a reverse-hand-shaped handle, and it’s clearly made from heat-resistant material.
+It's easy to see how that works with a physical object: I know I can pour tea into a mug and hold the handle because it's container-shaped, with a reverse-hand-shaped handle, and it's clearly made from heat-resistant material.
 But with software?
-Turns out it’s much the same.
-Some applications are skeuomorphic, meaning they resemble physical objects, such as how the tabs in Sublime Text mirror the tabs in a physical filing cabinet or ringbinder; other apps mimic apps users are already familiar with, such as Sublime’s directory tree sidebar which we recognise from whatever file browser our OS ships with; and sometimes people manage to make functionality just feel obvious and natural, say by having something cut off, partway though, at the bottom of the screen — you don’t need a scrollbar to know there’s more to come.
+Turns out it's much the same.
+Some applications are skeuomorphic, Physical objects can also be skeuomorphic, for example, I have a plastic keg for homebrew which is shaped like a wooden barrel, complete with grain and loops.
+It could perfectly well have been a smooth cylinder, but its shape makes it pleasingly obvious it’s a beer keg., such as how the tabs in Sublime Text mirror the tabs in a physical filing cabinet or ringbinder; other apps mimic apps users are already familiar with, such as Sublime’s directory tree sidebar which we recognise from whatever file browser our OS ships with; and sometimes people manage to make functionality just feel obvious and natural, say by having something cut off, partway though, at the bottom of the screen — you don’t need a scrollbar to know there’s more to come.

-The first terminal-based text editor I ever used was Nano.
-It’s OK, but it’s not very powerful.
-It’s fine for quickly bashing out a Git commit message, but pretty rubbish for anything more than that.
+The first one I launched was Vim.
+My experience there could not be described as ‘using’..
+It's OK, but it's not very powerful.
+It's fine for quickly bashing out a Git commit message, but pretty rubbish for anything more than that.
 It does, however, show you all the available commands in a persistent footer.
-It’s very much the ‘writing instructions for a door’ school of signifier, but it’s a start.
+It's very much the 'writing instructions for a door' school of signifier, but it's a start.

 Eventually, I needed to go straight to line 274, or delete a whole file and paste in something else.
-Nano won’t do that.
+I mean, maybe it will.
+There are way more shorcut keys in Nano than the screengrab above implies.
+It shows you as many as will fit on your screen.
+I can only make my terminal window 639 characters wide and Nano shows no signs of running out of things to fill it with, not that I can read them at that font size..
 Nano is your entry level editor, built on simplicity.
 No, if you want power, you need Vim.

 Vim's UI is a bit more bare-bones, but that's OK, right?
 You only really want to see the file you're editing.
 Anything else is just visual clutter.
 You just want the absolute essentials on-screen: the content, and apparently the total numbers of characters in the file for some reason.
 You know, because apparently it’s still 1976 and we can only fit so much on the screen at once.